RooneyMcNibNug/sysadmin-resources/README.md

 + [pure bash bible](https://github.com/dylanaraps/pure-bash-bible) - Many methods of system tasks without dependencies by solely using bash.

++ [Linux From Scratch](http://www.linuxfromscratch.org/lfs/downloads/stable/) - The official directory containing the latest "stable" version of the Linux From Scratch .pdf.
+For taking a deep dive into how a linux system _really_ works from the inside-out.

 ## Networking
 + [iptables ArchWiki](https://wiki.archlinux.org/index.php/Iptables) - The arch linux wiki entry for iptables, which seems to cover the utility thoroughly and provides examples/scenarios